 - Do you find that your libido is normal (or even higher than normal), but your body just does not respond in kind?
 That could indicate an underlying physiological cause.

 - Have you lost interest in sex altogether, regardless of your inability to get and keep your erection?
 Testosterone impacts your mood as much as your body, so this could indicate a hormone imbalance.

 - Have you recently undergone a major medical treatment, like surgery or chemotherapy?
 A recent study showed that men often experience ED after such procedures, especially those focused on or near the genital area, like the penis, prostate, or bladder.

 - Did you recently experience some emotional upheaval?
 Losing a loved one, getting laid off from work, or breaking up with your significant other can throw you into depression, which will inevitably follow you into the bedroom.

-If it turns out that the culprit is a case of low testosterone, SynergenX recommends hormone replacement therapy combined with a healthy lifestyle makeover.
-For men older than 45 experiencing low t naturally, or for younger men dealing with a premature bout of low t, HRT is a non-intrusive process that works in harmony with improved behaviors that naturally increase your testosterone, regardless of age.
+If it is not due to a medical condition or an external force in your life, then it may be time to test your testosterone.
+If it turns out that it is a case of Low Testosterone, SynergenX recommends testosterone replacement therapy combined with a healthy lifestyle makeover.
+For men older than 45 experiencing Low T naturally, or for younger men dealing with a premature bout of Low T, TRT is a non-intrusive process that works in harmony with improved behaviors that naturally increase your testosterone, regardless of age.
 These behaviors include an improved diet, getting more exercise, having a better sleep schedule, and avoiding all unnecessary stress.
-If you smoke, cut back, or try and quit altogether; also try to drink less, especially in the time leading up to sex
+If you smoke, cut back, or try and quit altogether; also try to drink less, especially in the time leading up to sex.